BigDataBiology/SemiBin/README.md

 SemiBin2 multi_easy_bin -i concatenated.fa -b *.sorted.bam -o output
 ```

-## Running with abundance information from strobealign-aemb (only used when samples above or equal to 5)
+## Running with abundance information from strobealign-aemb

+Strobealign-aemb is a fast abundance estimation method for metagenomic binning.
+As strobealign-aemb can not provide the mapping information for every position of the contig, so we can not run SemiBin2 with strobealign-aemb in binning modes where samples used smaller 5 and need to split the contigs to generate the must-link constratints.

 1. split the fasta files
 ```bash